eventEmitter/myapifilms-api/README.md

-Create an instance of the API client with an api key and a rate limit other than 60 requests / minute.
+Create an instance of the API client with an api key and a rate limit other than 30 requests / 10 seconds.

     var api = new MyAPIFilms({
           token: 'myOptionalToken'
+        , rateLimit: 30
-        , rateLimit: 10 // 10 requests / minute
+        , interval: 10
     });